Functions of Chief Planning Office:

 Collection of area sown figures of all food and non-food crops for preparation of Agricultural Abstracts for (2) seasons i.e., Kharif and Rabi.

-Area sown particulars used for the collection of Farm Harvest prices during peak harvesting season from all mandals in the district.
+Area sown particulars are used for the collection of Farm Harvest prices during peak harvesting season from all mandals in the district.

 Timely Reporting of Agricultural Statistics (TRAS):